 Be smart about your choice of providers.
 Choose tax automation software that integrates easily into your existing ERP and ecommerce systems.
 Also, consider the maturity of the solution, its capabilities across all areas of tax compliance, and its fit with your business needs as you grow.

 In a recent report, IDC MarketScape: Worldwide SaaS and Cloud-Enabled Sales and Use Tax Automation Software for Small and Midsize Businesses 2021 Vendor Assessment (doc #US47987521, October 2021), IDC named Avalara a Leader.
 The IDC MarketScape report recommends Avalara to companies “growing and encountering SUT tax management challenges, such as navigating regulatory change, beginning an omnichannel ecommerce strategy, facing new product expansion, or selling in new geographic areas.”
 Avalara cloud-based tax solutions directly address the events or triggers growing businesses experience that can lead to new or expanded tax obligations.

 Having dedicated sales tax software working in your financial systems shows investors you’re serious about getting tax compliance right.
 And that confidence in your compliance may be just what seals the deal.

 While we hope you find this information valuable, this is not a substitute for tax advice from a certified tax professional.
 If you’re unsure of your tax liabilities, please contact a tax expert.

 Avalara helps businesses of all sizes get tax compliance right.
-In partnership with leading ERP, accounting, ecommerce, and other financial management system providers, Avalara delivers cloud-based compliance solutions for various transaction taxes, including sales and use, VAT, GST, excise, communications, lodging, and other indirect tax types.
-Headquartered in Seattle, Avalara has offices across the U.S. and around the world in Canada, the U.K., Belgium, Brazil, and India.
+In partnership with leading ERP, accounting, ecommerce, and other financial management system providers, Avalara delivers cloud-based compliance solutions for various transaction taxes, including sales and use, VAT, excise, communications, and other indirect tax types.
+Headquartered in Seattle, Avalara has offices across the U.S. and around the world in the U.K., Belgium, Brazil, and India.